ARU 541: CREATING PATHWAYS WITH THE DINNER PARTY

 Amy Pfeiler-Wunder, Ph.D., Assistant Professor of Art Education and Co-coordinator of Graduate Studies at Kutztown University, taught K-9 art in multiple settings for thirteen years.
 Her B.S. is in Elementary Education and Art Education and her masters is in Art Education.
 Her Ph.D. is in Teaching and Learning from the University of Iowa.
 She serves on the Cross-Division Research Commission through the National Art Education Association and is advisor to the Student Presidential Team of NAEA.
 Her research examines identity and representation with a focus on the culture of the art room through the lens of socioeconomic status.

-Required Institute Fee/Tuition
+Required Institute Fee/Tuition $1613.10 $2373.40

 ACT 48 hours available for credit and noncredit options.
 For an itemized list of the fee/tuition charges and ACT 48 information please see the Art Education and Crafts web site.
 ACT 48 credit in partnership with PAEA.

 Students are encouraged to room on campus, in handicapped-accessible facilities, so they benefit from interaction with colleagues.
-Room fee includes housing in Golden Bear South Village and linens (2 sheets, 2 towels, 1 washcloth, pillow and blankets).
+Room fee includes housing in Golden Bear South Village and linens (2 sheets, 2 towels, 1 washcloth, pillow and blanket).

-Room: Five Nights, Sunday - Thursday $194.75
+Room: Five Nights—Sunday - Thursday $174.00

 FOR MORE INFORMATION CONTACT: